joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

 ;; {:a 1}
 ```

-I recently ran into into a scenario in an Elixir project where a function needed conditionally build out a map to pass to another function.
+I recently ran into into a function in an Elixir project that needed to conditionally build out a map.
 The implementation used a `case` statement with pattern matching:

 ```elixir